Scogun/komm/README.md

 }
 ```
 #### Generated extension function for Map From
+The generated mapper uses the source value when present and falls back to the resolver when it is `null`.

 ```kotlin
 fun SourceObject.toDestinationObject(): DestinationObject = DestinationObject(
     id = id ?: IntResolver(null).resolve()